lgvr123/musescore-taptempo/README.md

 For installation see [Plugins](https://musescore.org/en/handbook/3/plugins).

 ## Use in MS4.0 ##
-The *Tap Tempo* plugin has been unsuccessfully ported to MuseScore 4.0.
-As of now, it does not show up in MuseScore plugins list.
-The ported version is accessible on the "MS4" branch.
+The *Tap Tempo* plugin has been ported successfully to MuseScore 4.0.
+It is working well but not as googlooking as it good be.
+This will be improved once the plugin framework of MS4 will be updated.

 ## Sponsorship ##
 If you appreciate my plugins, you can support and sponsor their development on the following platforms: